-To participate in E-school, the following requirements must be met:
+To participate in Hawaii Online Courses, the following requirements must be met:

-All newly registered E-School students must complete the E-School Student Orientation course in order to prepare themselves to use Blackboard, which is the Hawaii Virtual Learning Network (HVLN)/E-School's course management system.
-This mandatory online training will guide students through the necessary Blackboard skills needed to be an online learner.
-After students are registered for an E-School course, they will have access to the E-School Student Orientation.
-Students must complete the E-School Student Orientation course prior to the first day of their online class.
+All newly registered students must complete a mandatory Student Orientation course in the Canvas learning management system.
+This online training will guide students through the necessary skills to navigate the course.
+Once students are registered for a Hawaii Online Course (HOC), they will have access to the Student Orientation.
+Students must complete this requirement by the deadline specified in the registration email.

 2. Hardware and Other Computer Requirements

-- A computer that’s no more than 3 years old.
+A computer that is no more than 3 years old.

-- AUP (Acceptable Use Policy): E-School expects students to follow the AUP policy of their school.
+Additionally, HOC expects students to follow the Acceptable Use Policy of their school.

 4. Working Email Address